Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 More ADT examples
 #################

-To further illustrate how ADTs can be used, we provide two more examples and describe them in detail.
+To further illustrate how ADTs can be used, we provide some more examples and describe them in detail.
 Versions of both the functions described below can be found in the ``ListUtils`` part of the Scilla standard library_.